What to bring to a photo tour?

 Our recommendation: Neewer Camera Case Waterproof Shockproof

 We don’t speak here about bringing flashes, photo travel (usually) it’s to photograph landscapes, lifestyle, architecture… But there is an important moment where a small lantern will be so useful: night photography.

 If you go to any Lofoten Photography Tour and go out during the night you will need a light.
 A headlamp will be your best friend to walk to the best spots & also to set up your camera.
 The most powerful lights are a perfect complement to pose in photographs with the Milky Way or just the stars.

 Recommendation: Vont Spark LED Headlamp Flashlight (2 PACK)

 Also, when you will be sleeping in tents, a light will be a must.
 For better movements during the night in the middle of a mountain or the desert, we suggest you a lantern.

 Recommendation: GearLight LED Tactical Flashlight S1000 [2 PACK]

 What to bring to a photo tour as other basic equipment?

-There can be millions of accessories for photographers, but we will try to reduce to the basics for a photography workshop.
+There can be millions of accessories for photographers, but we will try to reduce them to the basics for your trip.

 Sounds stupid…yes!
 But have a mobile with the correct apps it’s a must in your photography equipment.
 There are apps that all photographers must know.
-They will help you with sunrise & sunset schedules, maps, night photography, weather, northern lights prevision, camera settings…
+They will help you with sunrise & sunset schedules, maps, night photography, weather, camera settings…

 External Hard Drive